vid1525/msu_cpp_autumn_2020/02/README.md

 All user-defined methods take argument of UserClass type, this is neccessary to give an opportunity to use different classes in Parser (it could be containers or other different objects defined by user).
+UserClass is template for different classes.

     This class contains methods:
         help-methods: